apache/echarts/.github/CONTRIBUTING.md

 If you are a committer of apache/incubator-echarts project, which means you have the write access to the project, you still need to push to a new branch (by `git push origin HEAD:refs/heads/fix-xxxx`) and use pull request to push your code.
 You cannot push code directly to `master` branch, otherwise it will be rejected by GitHub.

-Once your PR is merged, you will be asked to assign a PDF file called [Apache ICLA](https://www.apache.org/licenses/icla.pdf).
-This is required for all non-trival commits of apache/incubator-echarts project, which means you don't have to sign it if you only changed some spelling in `README.md`.
+Once your PR is merged, you will be asked to sign a PDF file called [Apache ICLA](https://www.apache.org/licenses/icla.pdf).
+This is required for all non-trival commits of the apache/incubator-echarts project, which means you don't have to sign it if you only changed some spelling in `README.md`.